chalmerlowe/intro_to_sprinting/class_materials/git_cloning.md

 **Create a `mytest` folder**

-Find a folder where you can create a place to store your project files for today.
-Make it easy to get to! = )
+Open a command prompt OR terminal and navigate to a folder/directory where you want to store the project files for today's project.
+The folder you pick should be somewhere that you can find easily. = )

-Then change directories to be in the folder...
+Inside your chosen folder, you will make a **new folder** called `mytest` and the you will change directories into the `mytest` folder:

 ```bash
 $ mkdir mytest